 60 Years of Impact

-1958 – Dr. William B. Walsh offers $150 to President Dwight Eisenhower to purchase a retired Navy hospital vessel – refitting it to become the first peacetime hospital ship, the SS HOPE.
+1958 – Dr. William B. Walsh works with President Dwight Eisenhower in order to charter a retired Navy hospital vessel for $1/year – refitting it to become the first peacetime hospital ship, the SS HOPE.

 1960’s – SS HOPE begins its first journey of training local health care professionals and providing medical care to people in need around the globe.